mdbergmann/cl-gserver/README.md

 make explicit that agents are treated slightly differently than actors even though under the hood agents are actors.

-### Wrapping an agent
+#### Wrapping an agent

-While you can use the agent as in the example above it is usually advised to wrap an agent behind a more simple facade that doesn\'t work with lambdas.
+While you can use the agent as in the example above it is usually advised to wrap an agent behind a more simple facade that doesn't work with lambdas.

 For example could a facade for the counter above look like this: